SEU-ICS/docs/docs/shell/index.md

 * Please read through "***Chapter 8 Exception Control Flow***" from the textbook "***Computer Systems: A Programmer’s Perspective (3rd Edition)***" and make sure you understand the literature and all sample codes.
 * You will need a Linux distribution to finish this lab and the lab environment for your previous labs will do.

-### Basic Instructions
+### Environment Setup
-Start by downloading the lab repository to your preferred directory in which you plan to do your work.
-You can either download the repo on the web page, or clone it using `git clone https://github.com/SEU-ICS/lab`.
-Then do the following:

-* Expand/Decompress the repo if it is downloaded.
+The code required for this lab is hosted on a [GitHub repository](https://github.com/SEU-ICS/lab).
+The following are the basic steps to setup your local experiment environment:

+* **Get the code**: You can download the code in two ways:
+    - *download through the web page*: visit the [GitHub repository](https://github.com/SEU-ICS/lab), click the green button labeled `<>Code`, then click `Download ZIP` in the pop-up window to start downloading, and finally decompress the just downloaded `lab-main.zip` file.
+    - *clone the repository using `git`*: jsut execute `git clone https://github.com/SEU-ICS/lab.git`
-* Change the working directory to `lab/shell`
+* **Enter the lab directory**: change your working directory to `lab/shell` (or `lab-main/shell`)
-* Execute `make` to compile and link some test routines.
+* **Compile the code**: execute `make` to compile and link some test routines.

+### Task Description
-Look at the `tsh.c` (*tiny shell*) file, you will see that it contains a functional skeleton of a simple Unix shell.
-To help you get started, we have already implemented the less interesting functions.
+Your task is to implement a simple Unix Shell, *tiny shell*, within `tsh.c`.
+To help you get started, we have already implemented some less interesting functionalities, and the `tsh.c` file already contains a functional skeleton of *tiny shell*.
+However, there are still some missing parts (marked with `/* your code here */`) in the code.
 Your assignment is to complete the remaining empty functions listed in Table 1.
 Note that for our reference implementation, each function can be completed within 80 lines of code (LoC), some within 30 LoC.

 <center>**Table 1.
 Shell Lab Functions to be Implemented**</center>